 So what is it?
 Well, Scuplteo claims to be the leader in online 3D printing, and are the first 3D platform to use CLIP technology offered by Carbon3D.
 The printer uses a breakthrough printing method to enable continuous production of commercial quality parts.
 Sculpteo is also revealing new resins specifically for use with the Carbon 3D printer.
 This service will be available from March 1 this year, exclusively at sculpteo.com.

 As a Carbon partner, Sculpteo is currently the only online 3D print service to own a printer of this type in its San Leandro facility in California.
 So Sculpteo is now unveiling a series of new resins ranging from rigid to flexible, all of which are supported by the Carbon 3D printer.
 They make it possible to prototype an enormous range of products (from load-resistant mechanical parts to seals and flexible containers) at very high resolution, as well as producing commercial quality parts.
+You can now get a cheap 3D printer fairly easy and do this yourself.

 These materials have been designed to respond to key engineering requirements, from the elongation and strength expected of injection-molded elastomers to the temperature resistance of a nylon-glass composite.